dotnetprofessional/ABusJS/packages/abus2/Features.md

   ## Message definitions
   name: type: SUBMIT_ORDER, orderId:123456
   ! - message is supplied by the test
-  | - messages are sent in parallel
+  = - messages are sent in parallel
   : - response to a sent message
   * - published message
-  < - send with reply (only )
+  > - send with reply (only )
   !* - published message supplied by the test
   !: - response to a sent message supplied by the test
   - - represents a time period default is 10ms
   [] - Group

-  X - Error
+  error responses:
+  {
+    error: "error description"
+  }

   hooks - as some validation can be tricky adding a hookBubble field with a function will allow for custom
           validation.
 These will be ignored by the JSON.stringify function.
           (message:IMessage<any>, context:IMessageHandlerContext): boolean